Mayor, trustees in contested village election

 Fare said the money has been well spent, and over his term the village infrastructure has been shored up with costly moves, including relocating a courthouse downtown.

-“There is a grand plan here, nothing was haphazard,” said Fare, an industrial arts teacher in the Valley Stream school district.
+“There is a grand plan here, nothing was haphazard,” said Fare, an industrial arts teacher at Valley Stream South High School.
 “The courthouse, it’s a jewel ...
 Almost 3,000 people per month visit that building.
 That’s a shot in the arm for our downtown.”

 Earlier this year, Valley Stream’s bond rating was reduced to junk bond status after an analysis by Moody’s Investors Service found the village with a mounting deficit.
 The village had $11 million in reserves when Fare took office eight years ago.